nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 ### 2.9 Changes Made to System During Installation

 In addition to installing needed dependencies, the installation scripts:
-- creates linux user `harmony` that is used to run the AP service;
+- creates linux user `harmony` that is used to run the Access Point service;
 - creates MySQL database user `harmony` and generates random password for it;
 - creates MySQL database schema `harmony_ap` and populates it with needed metadata;
 - loads initial configuration into database;